12-Month Wedding Timeline

 There is no rule as to exactly when your bridal shower should take place, but by the latest, two weeks before the wedding is a time when it could happen.

-Thankfully this time, it’s not you who has to arrange the event, and your maid of honor and bridesmaids will do the work.
+Thankfully, you don’t have to arrange the event this time, and your maid of honor and bridesmaids will do the work.
 Keep an eye on the date, put it on your wedding timeline, and enjoy the fun!

-You’ve done all of the hard work and are ready for one last round.
-At this point, you want to make sure you are getting all your ducks in a row and take care of some additional items that often are part of a wedding.
+You’ve done all the hard work and are ready for one last round.
+At this point, you want to ensure you are getting all your ducks in a row and take care of some additional items often part of a wedding.

 These include items such as: